th2-net/th2-check1/README.md

 Available requests are described in [this repository](https://gitlab.exactpro.com/vivarium/th2/th2-core-open-source/th2-grpc-check1)

 - CheckSequenceRuleRequest - prefilters the messages and verify all of them by filter.
 Order checking configured from request.
+  Depending on the request and check1 configuration **SilenceCheckRule** can be added after the CheckSequenceRule.
+  It verifies that there were not any messages matches the pre-filter in original request.
+  It awaits for realtime timeout that is equal to clean-up timeout.
+  Report about unexpected messages only after the timeout exceeds.
+Reports nothing if any task is added to the chain.
 - CheckRuleRequest - get message filter from request and check it with messages in the cache or await specified time in case of empty cache or message absence.
 - NoMessageCheckRequest - prefilters messages and verifies that no other messages have been received.